bee-san/Polymath/content/posts/2022-01-01-web3-wallet-security.md

 The number 1 problem with hardware wallets is their single point of failure is their seed.
 Using multi-sig fixes this.
 There is no alternative at this level or higher, we **need** multi-sig wallets.

 Now, here is where it gets cool.
-Because Argent is a mobile app with a nice UI, its availability isn't that demanding.
+Because Argent is a mobile app with a nice UI, its availability isn't as bad as what we'd normally expect at this level.
 We have the same level of integrity (Argent's integrity matches your phones) & availability as a ledger, but much more security.

 <figure>
 	<img src="/media/wallets/argent.png" alt="">